 Our group Physics of Stellar Objects is now part of the Heidelberg Institute for Theoretical Studies (HITS).
-Prof. Fritz Röpke is professor at the Zentrum für Astronomie, belonging to Heidelberg University, and group leader at HITS.
+Fritz Röpke has moved to the Zentrum für Astronomie at Heidelberg University and leads the new group at HITS.

 Before moving to Heidelberg, our group was part of the Astronomy Chair at the Institute of Theoretical Physics and Astrophysics (ITPA) at the Julius-Maximilians Universität Würzburg, Germany.

 Part of the group was funded by the Emmy Noether project "Comprehensive Modeling of Type Ia Supernova Explosions".
 Additional information can be found on Friedrich (Fritz) Röpke's personal webpage.

 Login for internal pages.

 For more information about the group's current teaching activities, please refer to the dedicated teaching page.

 Our group aims at gaining a sound theoretical understanding of the explosion phase of Type Ia supernovae (SNe Ia).
 These objects have been applied as cosmological distance indicators and led to the discovery of the currently accelerated expansion of the universe.

 This implies a new “Dark Energy” form to dominate the universe and SNe Ia can again be instrumental in constraining its equation of state.
 Such measurements, however, rely on empirical calibration techniques and a sound theoretical understanding of SNe Ia is required to increase their reliability and accuracy.